plesqui/for-fun/README.md

 # for-fun
 In this repository, I include some of the projects I have enjoyed the most while completing a 5-course specialization on deep-learning.
+The models were built in Keras with TensorFlow backend.

 # Important
 I am sharing these projects for your reference and to illustrate how interesting deep learning projects are.
 If you are enrolled in a machine-learning/deep learning course and have an assignment similar to any of the projects that I present here, please do not copy this work.
 Instead, try to complete the assignment on your own with the help of the course material, instructors/TAs and the course discussion forum.